 Following injection do not remove the needle.

 Place the needle and the used pre-filled pen into a suitable sharps container for disposal.

-Throw away the packaging box, needle caps, peel tab, alcohol swab and the instructions for use in the household waste.
+Throw away the packaging box, needle caps, peel tab, and the instructions for use in the household waste.